openmc-dev/openmc/docs/source/methods/random_ray.rst

 Instead of making a flat source approximation, as in the previous section, a Linear Source (LS) approximation can be used.
-Different LS approximations have been developed, the OpenMC implementation follows the MOC LS scheme described by `Ferrer <Ferrer-2016_>`_.
-The LS source along a characterstic is given by:
+Different LS approximations have been developed; the OpenMC implementation follows the MOC LS scheme described by `Ferrer <Ferrer-2016_>`_.
+The LS source along a characteristic is given by:

 .. math::
     :label: linear_source